-Since our establishment, we have undertaken several activities that has both promote education and at the same time introduced practical initiatives that support the livelihoods and empower citizens in Sierra Leone, and across Africa.
+Since our establishment, we have undertaken several activities that has both promote education and at the same time introduced practical initiatives that support the livelihoods and empower citizens across Africa.
 This includes both formal and non-formal interventions which are not limited to; Tailoring, Gara Tye-Dying, Business Development Training for young people, ICT trainings and support to schools and schools going children and pupils in both primary and secondary schools etc.

 At AID, we are in support of the popular saying; “Education is the key to success”.

-Being that unduplicated key of which without no door for development can be open, is one of the cherished jewel that occupy vast space at the centre of our work.
+Being that unduplicated key of which without no door for development can be opened, is one of the cherished jewel that occupy vast space at the centre of our work.

 The goal of this program is to foster a commitment to young people that will promote pro-social friendships, strong interpersonal skills, and reassert a sense of hope in the future.
 Only through personal relationships can a sense of individual responsibility be reestablished that will give youth the commitment to follow through on path to adulthood with a sense of pride and accomplishment.
 Through repeated failures in the classroom and the development of destructive habits, at-risk young people have lost faith in the possibilities that await them if they are successful in putting their lives together.
 We believe that young people must be in a caring, inclusive learning environment that promotes their best efforts and reinforces personal respect.
 Through this program, AID seeks to create meaningful employment opportunities for youths with special emphasis on young girls and the less privileged.